Shipping Container Scams and Fraud: How to Protect Yourself

 Scammers have become increasingly sophisticated, employing various tactics to deceive unsuspecting victims.
 Below, we dissect some common scams and how they can impact your business.

+We do not sell containers on Craigslist or Facebook Marketplace.
 Perpetrators have been known to create convincing online storefronts or social media profiles under false names, often mimicking actual shipping companies.
-Unsuspecting customers may be lured in by the promise of dirt-cheap prices, only to find out that the containers do not exist, or worse, that their payment information has been compromised.
+Unsuspecting customers may be lured in by the promise of dirt-cheap prices, only to find out that the containers do not exist, or worse, that their payment information has been compromised. - Stealing Existing Company Names

 Some scammers simply appropriate the names and logos of legitimate companies, hoping to siphon off traffic or steal the trust of web users.
-They may even create fake employees and customer service representatives to lend legitimacy to their fraudulent operations.
+They may even create fake employees and customer service representatives to lend legitimacy to their fraudulent operations. - Phishing emails

 Phishing is a common and successful method for fraudsters to obtain sensitive information, especially financial data.
 These emails may look like they’re coming from a legitimate shipping container company, requesting login credentials or financial details.
 Once obtained, your assets are at risk.

-Additionally, be wary of clickable links that could be used to hack into your computer to steal information.
+Additionally, be wary of clickable links that could be used to hack into your computer to steal information. - Payment Scams

 These can take many forms, from demanding payment via untraceable methods to convincing victims to make multiple smaller payments rather than one lump sum.
 Once money has changed hands, the scammers vanish, leaving their marks out of pocket and without the shipping containers they believed they’d purchased.